MartijnvanGeffen13/Volvo4evcc/README.md

 Currently we are in Release state of Rc2. this versions seems to run stable , documentation is on its way in the wiki with roughly 80% done

 Current State:
-- First Release candidate RC2 is in the main branch release and running stable in production now for over 48 Hours now (Linux host)
+- First Release candidate RC2 is in the main branch release and running stable in production now for over 48 Hours now (Linux host) - I am currently still working on a Auth issue to see if we can run without the app impersonation , as soon as this is either fixed or a better way is found you can start testing yourself.
+Just little more patience :)

 Features in current RC2 release module: (See wiki for instalation instructions 80% done)